 A 7km trip featuring a 357 metre climb, it’s not completely for the faint of heart, but worth every step you take.
 You’ll go past mountains, rivers and forests but also wonder at the spectacle of abandoned mines and a ravine-top path.
 Finally, you’ll come across a breath-taking view of Moel Siabod mountain.

-Just 7.1 miles from our lodges at Hendre Rhys Gethin this castle is accessible by foot for the eager hikers.
+Just 7.1 miles from Hendre Rhys Gethin, this castle is accessible by foot for the eager hikers.
 Built by Llywelyn ap Iorwerth (Llywelyn the Great, Prince of Gwynedd) – this was one of Conwy’s strongholds at the turn of the 13th century before Edward I seized the castle in 1283 and built a new tower that can still be seen today.